LSAfrika/tasksMeanStackApp/readme.md

 U-update
 D-delete

-# you can serve the app  from the express app (the front end is directly seved from the express app) for the final version
-# or clone repo and serve the angular app and express app separately
+ you can serve the app  from the express app (the front end is directly served from the express app) for the final version or clone repo and serve the angular app and express app separately